-1.2.4.
-Building Community Engagement and Education Strategy
+1.2.4 Building Community Engagement and Education Strategy

 Engaging the community in wildfire protection planning activities, from local government staff and officials to key stakeholders and residents, is key to ensuring successful implementation of CWPP recommendations.
-A community engagement and education strategy is described in Section 5.3.
-A presentation to the SRD Board will help ensure high level approval and support for this CWPP Update.
+A community engagement and education strategy is described in Section 1.1.
+A presentation to the SRD Board and key stakeholders will help ensure high level approval and support for this CWPP Update.

-2.LOCAL AREA DESCRIPTION
+SECTION 2: LOCAL AREA DESCRIPTION